ropg/zhot/README.md

   - `evaluate` (string *or* function) This is javascript (either a string that is `eval`'d or a function to be called) that will be executed by the browser in the context of the page before the screenshot is taken.
 The config object is always passed as the first argument to this function.
 Any return value will in turn be returned when zhot's promise resolves.
   - `evaluateArgs` (array) Optional array with additional arguments to the function provided with `evaluate`.
   - `executablePath` (string) Path to a browser executable to run instead of the bundled Chromium.
 You're probably better off setting the environment variables if you need to specify this, see [Installation Details](#installation-details) chapter below.
+  - `extraHTTPHeaders` (object) Additional HTTP headers for puppeteer to send.
   - `headless` (boolean) Whether to run browser in headless mode.
   - `invisible` (string) Any elements matching this selector are hidden.
   - `settleTime` (number) Give browser this many milliseconds to settle before screenshot.